Deigue/BusTransportMatrix/README.md

 Bus_Transport_matrix
 ====================

-Program to keep track of seatings for bus transport for a school.
+Program to keep track of seating for school bus transport.
+Made using Turbo C++